 - 3/16" Allen Wrench

 - 1. Remove the four Allen screws.
-See Figure 4-12.
+See Figure 4-9.

-- 2. Remove the clamp and cam lock.
+- 2. Remove the clamp and handle.

 Swing Away Armrest

 To swing away the armrest, lift the armrest and rotate the armrest away from chair.
 See Figure 5-1.
 Make sure to lift the armrest until the armrest stop is above the notch on the receiver.